nullmonk/detcord/README.md

 wanted to do.
 In addition, fabric did not support Python 3+ and did not allow for certain type of actions to be run against a host.

 > Lots of improvements will be made to this tool over time.
-Ii will try to keep the `master` branch
+I will try to keep the `master` branch
 > stable but occasionally errors may occur

 ## Usage